Issue AI Analytics for Jira

 Once an AI Agent is configured and enabled for your project, it will run automatically or manually based on the triggers set by your project admin.

 • If the “Manual – Button Clicked” trigger is enabled, you will see a button on the Issue View screen.
-Click this button to run the agent, review the AI’s suggestions, and choose whether or not to apply the changes.
+Click this button to run the agent, review and refine the AI’s suggestions, and choose whether or not to apply the changes.

 • If any automatic triggers are enabled (such as issue created, updated, assigned, etc.), the agent will process the issue in the background when those events occur, updating the configured fields according to your setup.